Shivam-Amin/BugShell/README.md

 # BugShell

-**BugShell** is a web-based terminal project built specifically for bug bounty hunters.
+**BugShell** is a localhost tool, a web-based terminal project built specifically for bug bounty hunters.
 It provides  CLI interface where users can **run  bug bounty cli-tools** and easily extend functionality by adding their own scripts.
 The project leverages Docker to ensure seamless setup.

 ## **✨** Features
 - **🖥️ Web-based Terminal**: A browser-accessible terminal interface using **`xterm.js`**.